What's your name?

 This is especially useful for lengthy content.
 With a slide-out design, the user can scroll a long column of text while the background page remains fixed:

 And you can apply this same strategy to the mobile version of the page:

-One nice feature of the mobile slide-out overlay is that the little gap on the left margin acts as a visual cue letting users know when X on the top right of the overlay is clicked they will be back where they started.
+One nice feature of the mobile slide-out is the little gap on the left margin which acts as a visual cue.
+It lets users know clicking X (the top right corner) will return them to where they started.
 Visual cues matter.